HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 Hosting providers are the most extreme example of this pattern.
 Some of these providers even enable anyone on Earth to become a site owner with no technical expertise necessary.
 They provide hosting of assets, tools to build sites without coding experience, and domain registration services.

 The remainder of third-party providers also tend to fall into this usage pattern.
-Whether it's hosting of a utility library such as jQuery for usage by front-end developers cached on Cloudflare's edge servers or a vast library of common fonts served from a popular Google CDN, third-party content is another way to give the site owner one fewer thing to worry about and, maybe, just maybe make the job of delivering a great experience a little bit easier.
+Whether it's hosting of a utility library such as jQuery for usage by front-end developers cached on Cloudflare's edge servers or a vast library of common fonts served from a popular Google CDN, third-party content is another way to give the site owner one fewer thing to worry about and, maybe, just maybe, make the job of delivering a great experience a little bit easier.

 ## Repercussions